Son-in-law's Instagram resignation hurts Erdogan, Turkish officials say | Politics

 "The person that was appointed was not someone Albayrak could work with, not someone who had similar economic views," an economic official said.
 Albayrak's resignation statement did not spell out any political dispute, but hinted at discord in its description of a "difficult time like this, where good and bad are mixed, where it is difficult to differentiate between truth and lies".

-His departure, which must still be approved by Erdogan, could trigger a wider reshuffle of cabinet ministers and presidency staff, a senior Turkish official said.
+His departure could trigger a wider reshuffle of cabinet ministers and presidency staff, a senior Turkish official said.
 It will also remain "politically embarrassing" for the president, said Wolfango Piccoli of consultancy Teneo.

 - READ MORE ON: